-LANDSCAPE MASTERPLAN LONG TERM SHEPPARTON CYCLING PRECINCT CITY OF GREATER SHEPPARTON FUTURE MASTERPLAN - LONG TERM LEGEND 5/5 0 PROPOSED STRUCTURE TO REPLACE THE EXISTING STRUC AS NOTED ON PLAN CYCLING PRECINCT 0 11b) BMX TRACK (11) EXISTING TIMBER POST AND RAIL FENCE TO BE REMOVED AND REPI 0 000-2 ¢ 000 . .
-CYCLING VELODROME o RAFT \odot PROPERTY DAY PARAMON (17) 0 000 0 OF TREES TO BE RETAINED INTEGRATION AND CONNECTIONS USE AND PARTICIPATION VISUAL APPEAL AND LANDSCAPING Explore the feasibility of removing the existing 1.8 metre chain mesh fencing around the (4a) If the Precinci is opened for public use, consider installing a lockable gate across As a medium to long term measure, replace the existing pavilion with a centrally be shared by the Cycling and BMX clubs and could possibly serve as a central h Cease using the grassed area inside the velodrome track to used for sports training and informal recreation, e.g. soccer Construction of an additional start hill, subject to demand security lighting throughout the nstruct a commentary tower ace the existing start hill. truct a new finish line Client: City of Greate
+LANDSCAPE MASTERPLAN LONG TERM SHEPPARTON CYCLING PRECINCT CITY OF GREATER SHEPPARTON FUTURE MASTERPLAN -LEGEND 5/5 0 PROPOSED STRUCTURE TO REPLACE THE EXISTING STRUC AS NOTED ON PLAN CYCLING PRECINCT 0 11b) BMX TRACK (11) LONG TERM EXISTING TIMBER POST AND RAIL FENCE TO BE REMOVED AND REPL ¢ 000 . o RAFT $\odot$ PROPERTY DAY PARAMON (17) 0 0 DESIGN RECOMMENDATIONS INTEGRATION AND CONNECTIONS USE AND PARTICIPATION INFRASTRUCTURE CONDITION AND ACCESSIBILITY VISUAL APPEAL AND LANDSCAPING Explore the feasibility of removing the existing 1.8 metre chain mesh fencing around the (4a) If the Precinci is opened for public use, consider installing a lockable gate across Work with the Wanganui Secondary College to develop cycling and a BMX program and facilitate use of the cycling and BMX track facilities by the school.
+Replace the existing timber post and rail fencing around the BMX track, ensuring the new support signage displays.
+Improve landscaping and cancy coverage throughout the Precinct with a focus upon areas surrounding the existing tracks, ensuring that sightlines are maintained and species selection is appropriate for the track and cycling environment.
+As a medium to long term measure, replace the existing pavilion with a centrally be shared by the Cycling and BMX clubs and could possibly serve as a central h Undertake infrastructure works to the velodrome track, including: (12a) Upgrade the track lighting (subject to an audit of the existing lighting).
+Replace the existing seating on the south side of the track and include Construction of an additional start hill, subject to demand Upgrade the power supply as needed and install track lighting to meet the requirements of the adopted BMX Australian Lighting Policy. security lighting throughout the struct a commentary tower ace the existing start hill. ruct a new finish line (berms) of the BMX track to address safety concerns ce to the southern side of the BMX track vehicles from parking along the footpaths and the central median strip ome track removing the concrete strip and upgrading the Drawn: CS/LW Date: 16/06/2015 Project No.: 15-00 Cad File: MICHAEL SMITH AND ASSOCIATES existing pavilion.
+Where possible perimeter of the Precinct the BMX start hill.